JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-02-postgres-nosql-3.md

 let's create a new [spring boot](http://spring.io/boot) project that will allow to put things to practice

 the easiest way to do it, is to go to [spring initializr](https://start.spring.io) and create a new project that you can download and use as starting point.<br>
-You can then import it to you IDE, or wherever you feel comfortable working in.
+You can then import it to your IDE, or wherever you feel comfortable working in.

 if you have `intelliJ IDEA Ultimate` or `STS` (`Eclipse` based **S**pring **T**ool **S**uite) you can create a new spring boot project directly from the IDE.